Do you sleep like a log when it's time to hit the hay? Lucky you!

 Many people have busy schedules and lifestyles, which leads them to supplement with melatonin to help them fall asleep at night.

 Melatonin may be a short-term way for some kids to get rest while establishing a bedtime routine.
-It may also help some older children and teens reset sleep schedules after vacations, summer breaks, or other interruptions.
+It may also help some older children and teens reset sleep schedules after vacations, summer breaks, or other changes in their routine.

 Can You Take Melatonin Every Night?